 Gently shove the beer can up the chicken's butt and carefully place the whole chicken on a smoker rack (not yet in the smoker).

 You may need to get a little creative with the drumsticks in order to get the chicken to stand up properly.
-I use marshmallow sticks (the long ones) and stab the chicken through the thighs for added support for the limp chicken.
+I use marshmallow sticks (the long wooden ones) and stab the chicken through the thighs for added support for the limp chicken.

 Yes, this beer can chicken recipe takes some time to prepare, but it is very much worth it as you will see.